 Recommendations:

-Warm-up: It's important to warm up before performing push-ups.
+• It's important to warm up before performing push-ups.
 A few minutes of light cardio and dynamic stretching can help prepare your muscles and joints for the exercise.

-Start with modified push-ups: If you're new to push-ups or haven't done them in a while, start with modified push-ups, where you keep your knees on the ground.
+• If you're new to push-ups or haven't done them in a while, start with modified push-ups, where you keep your knees on the ground.
 This can help you build strength and master the proper form before attempting full push-ups.

-Vary your hand placement: You can change your hand placement to target different muscles.
+• Vary your hand placement: You can change your hand placement to target different muscles.
 A wider hand placement can target the chest muscles more, while a narrower hand placement can target the triceps more.

 Common Mistakes:

-Flaring the elbows: Flaring your elbows outward during push-ups can increase the risk of shoulder injury.
+• Flaring your elbows outward during push-ups can increase the risk of shoulder injury.
 Keep your elbows close to your body throughout the movement.

-Rushing the movement: Don't rush the movement when performing push-ups.
+• Don't rush the movement when performing push-ups.
 Take your time to lower your body and maintain control throughout the movement to prevent injury.

 Exercise